distillpub/post--growing-ca/README.md

 - [ ] `cd post--example` into the root directory of this project.
 - [ ] `npm run install` to install dependencies.
 - [ ] Your article text is in `src/index.ejs`.
-- [ ] Execute `npm run dev` to run a development server that autoreloads when you make changes to the article.
+- [ ] Execute `npm run dev` to run a development server that autoreloads when you make changes to the article ("hot-reloading").
 The console output will link you to a hot-reloading preview of the article.

 Components adn diagrams are stored in `src`.
 The `.html` files are [svelte](https://svelte.technology/guide) components, the `.js` files are compilation endpoints that are also defined in `webpack.config.js`.
 These compiled endpoints are then consumed by hand authored `.ejs` files in `src`, such as `index.ejs` which contains your content.